-The University of Washington is recognizing Earth Day 2021 with events, resources and activities hosted by many different deparments, student organizations and other groups.
-Earth Day is April 22, but opportunities are happening throughout the month of April.
+The University of Washington recognized Earth Day 2021 with events, resources and activities hosted by many different departments, student organizations and other groups.
+See below for videos of selected events, as well as the full event listing.

 Gardening at home: a tri-campus event